HackingThings/SneakyExec/README.md

 Same as Vincents code: Replace with 32 bit shellcode if compiling as 32 bit, and 64 bit if compiling as 64 bit.

 # Current rates on VT 0/67

+## note: because this code compiles another program using the C# compiler, the new compiled binary will touch diak at a temp folder location so it might get detected by an AV then